bramkuijper/migration/README.md

 - `t_good_ends` time in each season after which it is no longer possible to find good resources
 - `rgood` the value of good resources
 - `rbad` the value of poor resources
-- `resource_reproduce_threshold` the amount of resources necessary to reproduce
+- `resource_reproduce_threshold` the minimum amount of resources necessary to reproduce

 ## The model